anugrahjames-official/vscode-sync-extension/README.md

 # VS Code Settings Sync (Discontinued)

+This extension is no longer maintained as I coudn't figure it out and I found something else working fine.

 A VS Code extension that helps you sync your VS Code settings and extensions using GitHub Gists.

 ## Features